tienvv1234/english-grammar/README.md

 one chief, two chiefs (but one thief, two thieves) one roof, two roofs
-+ otherwise we usually replace the 'f' or 'fe' with 'ves'
++ otherwise we usually replace the 'f' or 'fe' with 'ves' one knife, two knives (but one safe, two safes)

 #